Exotic non-leaves with infinitely many ends: Introduction

 We shall obtain new criteria for nonleaves for both $C^2$ and $C^{1,0}$ foliations in Theorems~\ref{t:C2 nonleaf criterion} and \ref{t:nonleaf criterion}.
 Theorem~\ref{t:C2 nonleaf criterion} is just a slight generalization of the method of proof used in \cite{Menino-Schweitzer} and it seems to be a corollary of the classical foliation theory of $C^2$ codimension one foliations.
 Theorem~\ref{t:nonleaf criterion} is the main result of this work as it allows us to construct many new families of $C^{1,0}$-nonleaves.
 Moreover, some of the examples of nonleaves given in \cite{JAP} are covered by this criterion, yielding an alternative proof that they are nonleaves.
 Its statement is rather technical, but it has the following simpler corollary:

-\begin{thmA} Let $W$ be a smooth simply-connected manifold that is also simply connected at its ends.
+\begin{thmA} Let $W$ be a smooth simply-connected manifold that is also simply connected at its ends (Definition \ref{d:end1connected}.
 Assume that $W$ has an infinite set of smoothly non-periodic ends that are not diffeomorphic to any other end.
 Then $W$ is not diffeomorphic to any leaf of any $C^{1,0}$ codimension one foliation on a compact manifold. \end{thmA}

-The techniques used in this paper follow the same approach of proof as that given in \cite{Ghys1}.
+The techniques used in this paper follow the same approach of proof as Ghys' arguments in \cite{Ghys1}.
 For $C^2$ regularity the main tool is the generalized Kopell lemma and the level theory for foliations as explained in \cite{Cantwell-Conlon2, Candel-Conlon}.

 In this paper we deal mainly with the case where $\Lambda$ is infinite.
 The case of finitely many ends was already studied in \cite{Menino-Schweitzer} but we want to stress that there we were only able to obtain smoothings that are nonleaves in the $C^2$-category.
 In this context we shall only observe that there exist Stein nonleaves in $C^2$ regularity and no nonperiodic exotic $\R^4$ can be realized as a proper leaf of a $C^2$ codimension one foliation (this was not explicitly observed in \cite{Menino-Schweitzer}).